bekk/bekk-christmas/post/react/context-short-explanaition-and-some-hot-tips.md

-So thats a few features I really wish I was familiar with when I started out using react and Typescript.
-If you want to read more I highly recomend these [cheatsheets](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet) and the [official typescript docs](https://www.typescriptlang.org/docs/home.html)
+So that’s a few features I really wish I was familiar with when I started out using react and Typescript.
+If you want to read more I highly recommend these [cheatsheets](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet) and the [official typescript docs](https://www.typescriptlang.org/docs/home.html)

 Happy holidays :-)